keploy/docs/versioned_docs/version-2.0.0/quickstart/samples-go-gin-mongo.md

 ---

-## Running App Locally on Linux/WSL 🐧
+## Running App Locally Linux/WSL 🐧

 We'll be running our sample application right on Linux, but just to make things a tad more thrilling, we'll have the database (mongoDB) chill on Docker.
 Ready?
 Let's get the party started!🎉